-Petroleum Exploration License 37 (“PEL 37”) covers an area of 17,295 square kilometers of the northern Namibian offshore region located about 420 kilometers south of the Angolan/Namibian border.
+Petroleum Exploration License 37 (“PEL 37”) is located in the Walvis Basin and covers an area of 17,295 square kilometers off the northern Namibian offshore region located about 420 kilometers south of the Angolan/Namibian border.
 Water depths over PEL 37 range from 400 meters to 1500 meters and over the main prospective area where the Cormorant and other prospects (Albatross, Seagull and Gannet) have been delineated, range from 400 meters to 600 meters.

 Oil was recovered from the Wingat-1 well drilled by HRT (now PetroRio) in 2013 that is located in the block directly south of PEL 37.
 The Murombe-1 well, drilled in the same license as Wingat-1, intersected a world class mature oil-prone source in the Aptian sequence.
 The acquisition of a 3,440 square kilometers 3D seismic survey in PEL 37 resulted in the delineation of a number of significant prospects consisting of Lower Cretaceous submarine fan that are stratigraphically trapped.
 A successful test of this play will significantly de-risk the follow up potential of approximately 1 billion barrels of oil.